 Delve into a unique culinary fusion of Eastern Europe and Western Asia with these Georgian foods, and see for yourself why food plays such an important part in the history and culture of this beautiful country.

-Historically one of the stops on the Silk Road, for centuries, traders and travelers from across Europe and Asia graced Georgia with their presence, meaning food became an important part of the country’s culture, which opens its arms to hosting guests and family at all times of the year.
+Historically one of the stops on the Silk Road, for centuries, traders and travelers from across Europe and Asia graced Georgia with their presence.
+This meant food became an important part of the country’s culture, which opened its arms to hosting guests and family at all times of the year.

 Georgian Mains & Appetizers

 Believed to originate from Pshavi in the north of Georgia before spreading across the country, khinkali to this day remains one of the country’s most popular dishes.

 These beautiful dumplings are made from unleavened, elastic dough, commonly made from wheat flour.
 Once the cool dough has been rolled, it is shaped into smaller pieces, ready to be wrapped and sealed around a minced meat filling.

 Traditionally, in the mountains, the meat was very finely cut before mixing to achieve a smooth, almost thick paste-like texture, but nowadays, Georgians use a meat grinder for speed and convenience.
 Some home cooks also add ice cubes to the mixture to make the meat softer, moist, and easier to roll.

 For the tastiest khinkali, it is recommended you use a mixture of lamb, pork, and beef, rather than just one type of meat, such as beef, which can often come out a little dry.

 2 – Khachapuri (Georgian Cheese Bread)